azizahma/Basic-problems/README.md

 10. Identifying Unknown DNA Quickly - GC-content.py
 11. Introduction to Mendelian Inheritance - mendel.py
 12. Translating RNA into Protein - genetic_code.py
+13. Finding a Motif in DNA - motif_DNA.py

 This repository is for my own reference.
 Please let me know (azizah_ma@yahoo.co.uk) if you find that the solutions here useful!